 Housing and Residence Life

-Tiger Dining operates several varied food and dining venues across campus under the management of Chartwells.
+Campus Dining operations are overseen by Director Glenn Loughridge.
+Tiger Dining operates a numerous variety of food and dining venues across campus under the management of Chartwells.
 To learn more about the exciting dining options on campus visit www.dineoncampus.com/auburn.

 TigerCard ID Office

 The AU Bookstore in Haley Center is the primary academic resource for Auburn University students and faculty.
-Led by Bookstore Director Katie Lee, the AU Bookstore provides Auburn students with used and new textbooks, custom published Auburn faculty course materials, reference works, general reading books, computer software and hardware, school supplies.
+Led by Bookstore Director Katie Lee, the AU Bookstore provides Auburn students with used and new textbooks for rent or purchase, custom published Auburn faculty course materials, reference works, general reading books, computer software and hardware, school supplies.

 The AU Bookstore is recognized for its success in providing Auburn students access to one of the most extensive inventories of used college textbooks in the county, typically saving a student up to 25% on his or her annual textbook costs and for a strong textbooks buyback program.
-In addition, the Bookstore features a full services general bookstore, a wide selection of Collegiate Licensed apparel and novelties, as well as a variety of gift items and services.
+In addition, the Bookstore features a robust rental program, the full services of a general bookstore, a wide selection of Collegiate Licensed apparel and novelties, as well as a variety of gift items and services.